leylabmpi/StrainVis/README.md

 It is also possible to launch more than several server processes simultaneously using different ports.

 **Stop the server**: In order to stop the Bokeh server, its running process should be killed.

+## Input

+#### Mandatory input:
+SynTracker's output file 'synteny_scores_per_region.csv' for one or multiple genomes.
+Note that if the file is bigger than 300 Mb, it cannot be selected via the FileInput widget, but it's full path should be typed into the TextInput field.

+#### Optional input:
+A metadata file in tab-delimited format.
+The first column must contain the sample IDs, that should match the sample IDs in the uploaded SynTracker output file.
+The metadata may contain an unlimited number of columns (features).

+## Visualization

+When uploading a summary file which contains SynTracker's results for more than one reference genome, SynTrackerVis presents both Single Genome Visualization and Multiple Genomes Visualization in separate tabs.

+#### A. Single Genome Visualization
+The analysis is performed for one reference genome at a time.
+The reference genome can be selected from a drop-down menu, containing all the genomes in the input file.
+The list of genomes may be sorted by the number of compared sample-pairs (in order to display the more abundant species first), or by the genome names.

+#### B. Multiple Genomes Visualization
+The analysis is performed for all the reference genomes together or for a selected set.

+### Customizing the plots

+Each plot allows the user to interactively set/change some visual parameters, like color, colormap, etc.
+In some of the plots it is possible to show/hide elements and to set other parameters which influence the data visualization.

+#### Including metadata in the plots

+When a metadata file is uploaded, it is possible to incorporate it into most of the APSS-based plots.
+The user can interactively select a feature from the provided metadata features, by which the presented data will be grouped and colored.

+### Saving the plots

+The plots can be saved either as images or as text files, containing the underlying data of the plots.
+The user may enter the name of the file (including full path), or use the default name and path provided by SynTrackerVis (under the 'SynTrackerVis/Downloads/' directory).

+1. **Save as image:** Each one of the plots can be saved as a high-resolution image in one of the following formats: png, pdf, svg, eps.

+2. **Save data table:** The data table that was used to create the plot can be saved as text in a delimited format.

+## Help pages

+A detailed documentation is found here: https://github.com/leylabmpi/SynTrackerVis/blob/main/SynTrackerVis_app/manual.md

+The manual can also be viewed from the SynTrackerVis web-application, under the 'Help' tab.